STREAM TRACKING IN THE ARAPAHO & ROOSEVELT NATIONAL FORESTS

 There is more than one way you can help contribute observations of flow conditions on smaller streams that cross hiking trails or roads throughout the forest:

-Hike a priority trail that has established hotspots of interest.
+priority trails that have established hotspots of interest.

 Join us on a guided hike to learn to stream track while meeting new people